B-Sterner/StringMapper/README.md

 ## Assumptions - There were many
 I chose a semi-colon for a token separator and an equals sign for a kay value separator.
 These can be changed though.
 Also, one could implement regex if the tokens need more advanced logic.
 The IsEnabled is set from two other properties in the model.
-One looks for “Enabled” while the other “Disbaled”.
-Basically using IsEnabled as a backing field for a keyword that indicates whether the device is enabled/disabled.
+One looks for “Enabled” keyword while the other the “Disbaled” keyword.
+Basically IsEnabled is used as a backing field for a keyword that indicates whether the device is enabled/disabled.
 This was added to account for when a single keyword indicated the status of something.

 In slight contrast, DecVal uses a setter to round a decimal and then returns a backing field with the rounded value.
 This is pulled from a key value pair.

-The other model properties are just straight forward.
+The other model properties are straight forward.